RayLiu1103/rayliu1103.github.io/_pages/includes/others.md

 # 📚 Services
+- Reviewer: The 1st International Workshop on Geospatial Foundation Agents, held in conjunction with ACM SIGSPATIAL 2025 (GeoGenAgent'25)
 - Reviewer: The ACM CHI conference on Human Factors in Computing Systems (CHI 2026)
 - Volunteer: The 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2025)
 - Volunteer: The 1st International Workshop on AI for Data Editing (AI4DE) @ The ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2025)